HakkinenH/SeabirdSDM/README.txt

 	However we specify how to acquire the data and any processing required in "DataSources.txt" It is assumed by the code the data will be stored in the folder "InputData".
 These directories can be adjusted in "1-Wrapper.R".

 	In order to run an SDM you need to have the following files compiled.
-This can be done with the files included in "DataProcessing" or can be done manually outside of the repo.
+This can be done with the code provided or can be done manually outside of the repo.

 	### ENV DATA
 		#MARINE
 		A raster stack of marine variables.
-This should be aligned and cropped to the study area.
+This should be aligned and cropped to (near) the study area.
 Name is assumed to be "MarineEnvVariables_5m.tif" but this can be changed in "Directories.R"

 		#TERRESTRIAL
 		A raster stack of terrestrial variables.
-This should be aligned and cropped to the study area.
+This should be aligned and cropped to (near) the study area.
 Name is assumed to be "TerrEnvVariables_5m.tif" but this can be changed in "Directories.R"

 	### OCCURRENCE DATA
 	This should be prepared occurrence data, in the form of a spatial points dataframe or shapefile.
-Names are assumed to be "speciesname"
+I store these in folders named after the species name, but can be adjusted

 	### STUDY AREA
 	This is provided in "InputData/StudyArea" as "ospar_LandSea.shp".
 For how this was made see "DataSources.txt". can be replaced with whatever area you prefer.